Kirkin’ o the Tartans service Sunday

-This concept was revived during WWII by the Rev. Peter Marshall, a native of Scotland who was then chaplain of the U.S. Senate.
-To encourage Scottish Americans to enlist in the war effort on behalf of Great Britain, he created the ‘Kirkin’ O’ the Tartans’ ceremony at his home church in Washington, D.C.
+This concept was revived during World War II by the Rev. Peter Marshall, a native of Scotland, who was then Chaplain of the U.S. Senate.
+To encourage Scottish Americans to enlist in the war effort on behalf of Great Britain, Marshall created the “Kirkin’ o’ the Tartans ceremony at his home church, New York Avenue, in Washington D.C.

-Since that time, Presbyterians (as well as other denominations) around the country have celebrated this annually as an expression of our freedom to worship.
+Since that time, Presbyterians (as well as other denominations) around the country have celebrated this annually as a grateful expression of our freedom to worship.

-This service includes a processional as well as the presentation of the Tartans for a blessing and the ‘Calling of the Clans’ in which the names of the Scottish families are read and the members in the congregation honor their ancestors by standing when their family clan name is called.
+This service included a processional, a recessional as well as the presentation of the tartans for blessing and the “calling of the clans,” in which the names of the Scottish families are read and members of the congregation honor their heritage by standing when their clan name is called.

-We Presbyterians are proud of our heritage and we want to share this excitement with everyone.
-Please come join us at 10:30 a.m.
-Sunday Oct.28, at First Presbyterian Church on the corner of Pearl and State Streets and plan to stay for the luncheon.
+We Presbyterians are proud of our heritage and we want to share that pride with everyone.
+Please join us at 10:30 a.m.
+Sunday for worship at the First Presbyterian Church, located at the corner of South Pearl and State streets.

 Come early at 10:10 a.m. and listen to the bag pipes on the green in front of the church.